FAQ

 Q: What have you written before?

-A: I work as a professional copywriter and creative director at an advertising agency.
-In addition I’ve freelanced in the tabletop roleplaying game and board game industries for decades, where my credits include work on The Expanse RPG, Eclipse Phase, Star Wars: Force and Destiny, and more.
+A: I have worked as a professional copywriter and creative director at two advertising agencies, and a writer at Xbox.
+In addition I’ve freelanced in the tabletop roleplaying game and board game industries for decades, where my credits include work on The Expanse RPG, Eclipse Phase, Star Wars: Force and Destiny, and the Disney Lorcana card game.
 My video game writing includes work on the Making History expansion for Kerbal Space Program.

 Q: Will you use any AI art or text?